January 16 & 175:30 to 7:30 p.m.

 Please note: the lenses will only fit Canon cameras so this should be a consideration when choosing your camera.
 MAD does not stock any lenses other than Canon for student lending.

-As you begin to prepare for college, we wanted to inform you of special membership program with Canon Canada that allows you to shop at any authorized dealer for the best price and get discounts as a member of the Canon Student CPS Program.
-Membership gives students discounts on the dealer's best pricing for eligible equipment, at time of purchase.
+As you begin to prepare for college, we wanted to inform you of a special membership program with Canon Canada that allows you to shop at any authorized dealer for the best price and get discounts as a member of the Canon Student Advantage Program Membership gives students discounts on the dealer's best pricing for eligible equipment, at time of purchase.
 For complete details, please visit Canon Canada's website.
-A two-year Student CPS membership is $50.
-For example, a member of the program gets an additional $360 discount on the Canon EOS 5D Mark IV with 24-105mm f/4 lens.
+For example, a member of the program gets an additional $125 discount on the Canon EOS R Body with the kit lens W/RF 24-105mm IS STM Lens.
 Pricing and discounts are subject to change.
 Please see Canon's site for details.

-There are three recommended models of DSLR camera that you may consider and each will meet the academic requirements of your program.
+There are three recommended models of mirrorless cameras that you may consider and each will meet the academic requirements of your program.

 For more information or questions regarding program technical requirements, please contact Oliver Fernandez, Photo and Video Support Specialist at Oliver.email@example.com, or 905.721.2000, ext.
 2671.